 Look Closely At Their Portfolio

 Any designer you’re looking at should have a portfolio, which should showcase some of the best work they have done in the past.
 You’ll want to look at a designer’s portfolio.
 See if you’re impressed with the work that they are showcasing.

 If you’re not a big fan of the work in a designer’s portfolio, then it’s likely that you won’t want to work with them on your design project.
 It’s important to remember that the work in a designer’s portfolio is work that they are particularly proud of.
 If you don’t like that work, it’s unlikely that you’ll appreciate the work they do for you.

 Take the time to search for any designer that you’re seriously thinking about working with.
 See what kinds of things people are saying about them online.
 If people have had bad experiences with that particular designer, it’s possible that they may have stated that publicly.

-A Google search is easy to do, and it won’t cost you anything but your time.
+A Google search is easy to do and won’t cost you anything but your time.
 However, searching for more information about a designer can keep you from making a big mistake.
 See if anything unusual comes up when you search for a designer online.

-If you’re going to be working with a web designer on an upcoming project, you’ll want to make sure that you can trust them to do an excellent job.
-If you focus on properly vetting a designer, you’ll be able to ensure that you’re working with someone that’s a good fit for the project.
+If you’re working with a web designer on an upcoming project, you’ll want to make sure you can trust them to do an excellent job.
+If you focus on adequately vetting a designer, you can ensure you’re working with someone that’s a good fit for the project.

 Design is a curious concept.
-To get some understanding of what is expected we should begin by considering what is the reason for, or the purpose of design or designers?
-Usually the reason is to help to achieve an objective that the customer is unable to do so on their own, but that can be where the problem begins.
+To understand what is expected, we should begin by considering the reason for or the purpose of design or designers.
+Usually, the reason is to help achieve an objective the customer cannot do on their own, but that can be where the problem begins.

-When they can’t do it and they can’t really explain in very much clarity exactly what it is that they actually need, then landing the project can be something of a chore, to say the least.
-As the old maxim goes, clarity is power and never more so than in the realm of design.
+When they can’t do it and can’t explain precisely what they need, landing the project can be a chore, to say the least.
+As the old maxim goes, clarity is power, and never more so than in design.